wshinevar/starter-hugo-academic/content/project/spherical-garnet-diffusion-model/index.md

 featured: false
 external_link: https://github.com/wshinevar/garnetDiffusion
 image:
-  filename: ""
+  filename: featured.jpg
   focal_point: Smart
   preview_only: false
 ---
-The linked github repository includes a finite-difference multi-component garnet diffusion model for a radially symmetric sphere using the garnet diffusivities from Chu and Ague (2015).
+The linked github repository includes a finite-difference multi-component garnet diffusion model for a radially symmetric sphere using the garnet diffusivities from Chu and Ague (2015) used in Shinevar et al. (2021).